 How Long Does It Take For Parrots To Learn Tricks?

-It may take one parrot a week to learn a trick, but it might take another a month.
 According to the Journal of Comparative Psychology, parrots react to teaching much like humans.
-They can get overwhelmed.
-Let them set the pace.
+Parrots can get overwhelmed, so allow them to learn at their own pace.